napari/napari/docs/source/plugins/for_plugin_developers.rst

    napari_hook_implementation = HookimplMarker("napari")

+Matching hook implementations to specifications
+"""""""""""""""""""""""""""""""""""""""""""""""

-Currently (as of March, 2020), the only way that napari knows *which* hook specification your implementation matches is by looking at the *name* of your function.
-So in the example above, it was critical that our hook implementation was literally named ``napar_get_reader``:
+Currently (as of April, 2020), the only way that napari knows *which* hook specification your implementation matches is by looking at the *name* of your decorated function.
+So in the example above, it was **critical** that our hook implementation was literally named ``napari_get_reader``:

 .. code-block:: python